jwplayer/applicaster-docs/shelves-and-libraries.md

 # Developing screens with shelves and libraries

 ## Shelves
-The homepage contains shelves.
+The shelves are typically shown on the homepage.
 The standard usage is:
 - shelves highlight the most relevant videos for a user
 - shelves are visualized in rows of typically 20-40 items
 - shelves have horizontal navigation